divyekalra1/DelhiCCTVApp-API/README.md

 The documentation for this API can be found in the current directory (As an HTML File)

-## Designed and Developed for Erasmith Technologies Pvt.
+## Designed and Developed for Digiko, a unit of Erasmith Technologies Pvt.
 Ltd.